 - God is present in every classroom and Gospel teachings permeate every aspect of the school.

 Outside of the classroom, students are involved in service projects through Crusaders for the Community.
-Crusaders for the Community is our coordinating organization for providing service opportunities for our students, including programs such as Hammer and Nails, Catholic Charites, Community Christmas Adopt-a-Family and various food drives.
+Crusaders for the Community is our coordinating organization for providing service opportunities for our students, including programs such as Catholic Charites, Community Christmas Adopt-a-Family and various food drives.